rcbops/alamo-builder/README.md

 PLATFORMS
 =========

-The build script supports Debian (and most Debian-based platforms, such as Ubuntu) and OSX as build platforms.
+The build script supports Debian, most Debian-based platforms (such as Ubuntu) and OSX as build platforms.
 The platform-specific notes are as follows:

 Debian
 ------